How This CSA Increased Their Average Sales with Local Line

 Switching the Model

-Before COVID-19, for their CSA, they did an on-farm pick up and sold at the market.
-“We did a market-style pickup, where we laid out all of the produce and customers were able to select what they wanted for the week based on their share size,” shares Meghan “For example, for a small share, a customer would be able to select 8 units of vegetables.”
+Before COVID-19, for their CSA, they did an on-farm pick-up and sold at the market.
+“We did a market-style pickup, where we laid out all of the products and customers were able to select what they wanted for the week based on their share size,” shares Meghan “For example, for a small share, a customer would be able to select eight units of vegetables.”

 When COVID-19 hit their region and the local market closed, Jesse and Meghan looked for an alternative model to run their CSA business.